Ullaakut/disgo/README.md

 Instead of having to call `FailStep` in your error handling before returning.
 You are still free to do so if you prefer, though.

-Using the global console for step management is not thread-safe though, as it was built with simplicity in mind and can only handle one step at a time.
+Using the global terminal for step management is not thread-safe though, as it was built with simplicity in mind and can only handle one step at a time.

-## Prompter

-The `Prompter` is not yet complete, as it only handles confirmation prompts for now.
-Its goal is to provide simple functions to prompt users for information.

 ### Confirmation prompt